What is a Pharming Attack?

 What is DNS Server Poisoning?

 Domain Name Systems servers are computers on the web.
 Their purpose is to direct your website request to the intended IP address.
-If a website DNS server ip address is corrupted, it can route your internet traffic to a different, bogus IP address.
+If a website DNS server ip address is corrupted, it can route your internet traffic to a different, bogus IP address or IP addresses.

 This form of pharming scam isn’t dependent on corrupting host files like a malware cyberattack.
 Instead, the attack targets at the website server level by manipulating any weaknesses.
 Once it exploits a vulnerability, the website server gets poisoned meaning you get redirected to fake website without you knowing about it.